bobbyhiddn/Scrape.md/README.md

 # Scrape.md

 ## Introduction

-  Scrape.md is a Python package that allows you to scrape text from any website and generate a comprehensive summary of the text using OpenAI's API.
-This is then converted into a markdown file that can be used for any purpose.
+Scrape.md is a Python package that allows you to scrape text from any website and generate a comprehensive transcription of the content using OpenAI's API.
+The script features a four-stage iterative process to ensure high-quality Markdown files that closely match the original content.

 ### Requirements

 - Python 3.6+
-- OpenAI API Key set as an environment variable(OPENAI_API_KEY)
+- OpenAI API Key set as an environment variable (`OPENAI_API_KEY`)
     - This can be done with the following command:

     ```bash
     export OPENAI_API_KEY="your-key-here"
     ```

-    - You can also add this to your .bashrc or .zshrc file to make it permanent.
+    - You can also add this to your `.bashrc` or `.zshrc` file to make it permanent.

 ## Installation

-You have a few choices for installation but they both start with cloning the repo:
+First, clone the repository:

 ```bash
 git clone https://github.com/bobbyhiddn/Scrape.md.git
 ```

 Then you can either install the package using pip:

 ```bash
 pip install .
 ```

-Or you can install the package using the setup.py file:
+Or install the package using the `setup.py` file:

 ```bash
 python setup.py install